mwchmiel/mwchmiel.github.io/index.md

 ---

 I'm a community ecologist focused on understanding how spatial processes influence community assembly, diversity, and function.
 I focus on theory-driven questions which i address through a variety of approaches that include strong field work and natural history components.
-I'm currently finishing my dissertation (May 2019)on avian-bryophyte dispersal networks in the <a href ="http://pdx.edu/biology">Department of Biology</a> at Portland State University, and
-**am in search of the right fit for a postdoctoral opportunity.**
+I have just finished my dissertation on avian-bryophyte dispersal networks in the <a href ="http://pdx.edu/biology">Department of Biology</a> at Portland State University, and **am in search of the right fit for a postdoctoral opportunity.**

 ![](/images/biter.jpg)